rxdock/rxdock/docs/reference-guide/programs.rst

 ionisable centres, notably amines, guanidines, imidazoles, and amidines.
 The ``-an`` option activates the automated deprotonation of ligand negative ionisable centres, notably carboxylic acids, phosphates, phosphonates, sulphates, and sulphonates.
-The precise rules used by rDock for protonation and deprotonation are quite crude, and are not user-customisable.
+The precise rules used by |Dock| for protonation and deprotonation are quite crude, and are not user-customisable.
 Therefore these flags are not recommended for detailed validation experiments, in which care should be taken that the ligand protonation states are set correctly in the input SD file.
-Note that rDock is not capable of converting ionised centres back to the neutral form; these are unidirectional transformations.
+Note that |Dock| is not capable of converting ionised centres back to the neutral form; these are unidirectional transformations.

 Control of ligand non-polar hydrogens
 """""""""""""""""""""""""""""""""""""

-By default, rDock uses an implicit non-polar hydrogen model for receptor and ligand, and all of the scoring function validation has been performed on this basis.
+By default, |Dock| uses an implicit non-polar hydrogen model for receptor and ligand, and all of the scoring function validation has been performed on this basis.
 If the ``-allH`` option is not defined (recommended), all explicit non-polar hydrogens encountered in the ligand input SD file are removed, and only the polar hydrogens (bonded to O, N, or S) are retained.
 If the ``-allH`` option is defined (not recommended), no hydrogens are removed from the ligand.
-Note that rDock is not capable of adding explicit non-polar hydrogens, if none exist.
+Note that |Dock| is not capable of adding explicit non-polar hydrogens, if none exist.
 In other words, the ``-allH`` option disables hydrogen removal, it does not activate hydrogen addition.
 You should always make sure that polar hydrogens are defined explicitly.
 If the ligand input SD file contains no explicit